FAC-Sixteen/Smoothie-bar/README.md

 ## Issues

-- Struggled with a test database on heroku
+- Struggled with a test database on Travis
 - not breaking established tests when experimenting with new features
 - communication so when pair coding so the entire team knows their objectives
+- Travis.org vs Travis.com???

 ## Cool stuff we learned